Skip to main content

 - 1 Trials Methodology

 Please see attached the guidance document and application forms.
+There is a single application for both Nurses/AHPs and Trials Methodology awards.

 The call will close on the 23rd of April, when applications will undergo eligibility checks and will be reviewed by independent expert panelists.